syncfusion-content/blazor-docs/blazor/getting-started/license-key/how-to-register-in-a-razor-class-library.md

 If your Razor Class Library (RCL) project uses Syncfusion Blazor packages from [nuget.org](https://www.nuget.org/packages?q=syncfusion) or the trial installer, you must register your license key.
 We need to register the license key in RCL project similar to how we do for the Blazor project based on your application type (Server application / Client WebAssembly application).

-Refer to this [link](https://blazor.syncfusion.com/documentation/getting-started/razor-class-library/) for more information on getting started with the Syncfusion Blazor components in the RCL project.
+Refer to this [link](https://blazor.syncfusion.com/documentation/getting-started/razor-class-library) for more information on getting started with the Syncfusion Blazor components in the RCL project.

 ## Blazor Server App

-After configuring the RCL project with your Blazor Server application, register the license key in Configure method of Startup.cs
+After configuring the RCL project with your Blazor Server application, register the license key in the Program.cs file.

-Refer to this [link](https://blazor.syncfusion.com/documentation/getting-started/razor-class-library/#getting-started-with-razor-class-library-in-blazor-server-application) for more information on getting started with RCL in the Blazor Server application.

 * For .NET 6 and .NET 7 app, open the **~/Program.cs** file and register the Syncfusion license key.